Bulgarian Air Force: World War II (1939–1945)

 At the beginning of World War II, the combat air fleet comprised 374 machines in various roles.
 In addition orders were placed for 10 Messerschmitt Bf 109E-4 fighters, 11 Dornier Do 17M/P bombers, 6 Messerschmitt Bf 108 light liaison and utility aircraft, 24 Arado Ar 96B-2 and 14 Bücker-Bestmann Bü 131 trainers.

 The Air Force order of battle comprised the 1st, 2nd, 3rd and 4th Army Aviation Orlyaks (Army Air Groups or air regiments), each attached to the correspondingly-numbered field army.
 Each orlyak had a fighter, a line bomber and two reconnaissance yatos (squadrons).
 There was also an Independent Aviation corps, which combined the 5th Bomber and 6th Fighter Regiments.
 The training units consisted of the "Junker" School Orlyak at Vrazhdebna airfield, the 2nd Training Orlyak at Telish airfield (called the Blind Flying Training School) and the 3rd Training Orlyak at Stara Zagora airfield.
 In 1940, the Bulgarian aviation industry provided the air force with 42 DAR 9 Siniger and 45 Kaproni-Bulgarski KB-5 Chuchuliga aircraft, along with preparing for serial production of the KB-6 – Bulgaria's first twin-engined aircraft.
 At year's end, the Bulgarians had 595 aircraft (of which 258 were combat aircraft) and 10,287 personnel.

-On 1 March 1941, the Kingdom of Bulgaria signed the Tripartite Pact, becoming a formal ally of Germany.
+On 1 March 1941, the Tsardom of Bulgaria signed the Tripartite Pact, becoming a formal ally of Germany.
 Under the treaty, Bulgaria allowed the use of its territory as a staging point for the invasion of Yugoslavia and Greece and some minor logistical support.

 Despite the impressive looking inventory, Bulgaria's fighter force in January 1941 consisted of only 91 machines, with just 18 of them modern Bf 109E monoplanes.
-A further 11 were outdated PZL.24B fighters, and the remainder were Avia B.534 biplanes.
+A further 11 were PZL P.24B fighters, and the remainder were obsolete Avia B-534 biplanes.
 The ground-based air defenses were made up of only 8 88 mm and 6 20 mm AA guns.
 To help its new ally the 12th Army of the Wehrmacht offered support with its aircraft and air defence assets and provided 8 Freya-type radars dispersed throughout the country.
 A dispersed observation and reporting system was gradually developed.